cozy/cozy-doctypes/docs/io.cozy.bills.md

 ### Optional attributes (but some are important depending the context)

-- `recurrence`: {String} : this means that the bills is a recurring one and the value of this attribute gives the frequency.
+- `recurrence`: {string} : this means that the bills is a recurring one and the value of this attribute gives the frequency.
 Here is a list of possible values.
     - `weekly`
     - `monthly`